PopicLab/insilicoSV/docs/outputs.md

 to the reference of `sim.hapA.fa` and `sim.hapB.fa`, respectively.

 ## Output novel adjacencies file
-A BED file containing the adjacencies introduced in the sequence by the simulated SVs.
+A BEDPE file containing the adjacencies introduced in the sequence by the simulated SVs.
 To enable, add the setting `output_adjacencies: True`.
-To connect the novel adjacencies to the grammar, we use the symbols of the grammar with a `+` if the novel adjacency affects the end of the sequence, `-` for the beginning.
+To connect the novel adjacencies to the grammar, we use the symbols of the grammar with a `^t` for tail if the novel adjacency affects the end of the sequence, `^h` for head, the beginning of the sequence.
 Dispersions are disambiguated with a number representing their position.
-A novel adjacency with the end of the sequence just before the SV is denoted with PREV+ and NEXT- for the beginning of the sequence right after the SV.
+A novel adjacency with the end of the prefix sequence before the SV is denoted with PR^t and SU^h for the beginning of the suffix sequence right after the SV.
 The Columns of the BED file correspond to:
 ```
 #CHROM_SOURCE   SOURCE_POS  SOURCE_POS+1	CHROM_TARGET	TARGET_POS  TARGET_POS+1  Adjacency  GRAMMAR SV_ID GENOTYPE